 Important Note: If Load Balancers are not configured properly, this can cause unexpected behavior on SEMS, including Unhandled Exceptions.
 This is due to a user clicking on one link in their WEP inbox, and the LB redirects to a different server midstream.
 Symantec Enterprise Division recommends having SEMS be configured for only one node.
 If the node is unavailable, then redirect to other servers, but generally have only one SEMS be configured in the rotation.

 Two or more Encryption Management Servers in a cluster.

-In a clustered environment, a FQDN that can resolve to more than one Encryption Management Server is required in order to provide fail over for SED clients.
+In a clustered environment, an FQDN that can resolve to more than one SEMS is required in order to provide fail over for SED clients.
 If one SEMS is not availble, the LB will redirect to the other server that is available.

-This FQDN is specified in the Symantec Encryption Server text box in the Consumers / Groups / Download client page of the admin console, such as keys.domain.dom.
+*This FQDN is specified in the Symantec Encryption Server text box in the Consumers / Groups / Download client page of the admin console, such as keys.domain.dom.

 Because the clients connect to the server over a secure channel, each Encryption Management Server in the cluster requires an SSL certificate with a Common Name that matches the FQDN to which the clients connect.
 For example, the certificate Common Name might be keys.example.com.